-- (b) Describe the system used for controlling and monitoring imports of SBT.
-This should include details of: - i.
-Rules for designated ports for import of SBT:- iii.
-Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being imported as a different species:-
+(b) Describe the system used for controlling and monitoring imports of SBT.
+This should include details of:

 Japan does not designate ports and airports for imports of SBT.

 Inspections are conducted when necessary, based on results of the strict examination of the relevant documents submitted to the Ministry of Economy, Trade and Industry (METI) and Customs by importers.